temporalio/sdk-ruby/README.md

 - Interacting with a workflow (cancelling, querying, signalling, etc)
 - Interceptor and Data Conversion support
 - gRPC access to Temporal Server
-- Temporal Cloud is not yet supported due to the lack of TLS support, but it's coming soon

 As well as **Activity Worker** capabilities: